ffrankies/kindschi-fellowship-journal/README.md

 ### Roadblocks

-- tensorflow seems to sometimes treat lists as a single object, rather an as an array.
+- Tensorflow seems to sometimes treat lists as a single object, rather an as an array.
 Had to convert batches to numpy arrays to get it working.
 - Training seems slower with the new batches.
 Can't tell if it's the batches themselves, or all the padding.
 - Trying to use the dynamic rnn throws out an error on input tensor shape, even though it seems to be the correct shape.
 (It complains that the tensor is of rank 2, when it is actually of rank 3).